 The timeline of Egyptian history gives some perspective on the proportion of time for each dynasty and each period.
 In the troubled "Intermediate" Periods, we see overlapping dynasties and foreign rule.
 The tentative dates for the I and II Dynasties are disproportionately long in comparison to other dynasties, especially of the following Old Kingdom -- raising suspicions.
 Of the dynasties that lasted more than 200 years with some certainty, including the XII and the XVIII, the prize for duration actually belongs to the foreign Ptolemies, who adapted Hellenism to Egypt and were at some pains to seem Egyptian, to an extent, to the Egyptians.

 The timeline of Egyptian history can be compared with that of the Roman Empire, shown at left from Augustus all the way to the Fall of Constantinople.
 For analysis of this structure, see the "Rome and Romania" topic elsewhere.
 After 30 BC, the history of Egypt of course continues as part of Roman history, until the Islâmic conquest of Egypt in 640 AD.
 Afterwards, the gradual Arabization of Egypt produced the most profound break with the Ancient land of the Nile.
+The Copts, besieged in modern Egypt, represent the last connection to the ancient nation.

 The Pronunciation of Ancient Egyptian